imngkhang/cloudflare-warp-gui/README.md

 Now search for `Cloudflare WARP` in your app menu, or if you like, you can delete the repo easily.

+## Autostart
+If you want to this application to autostart on login, you can use this command below:

+    $ cat <<EOF > ~/.config/autostart/warp-gui.desktop
+      [Desktop Entry]
+      Name=Cloudflare WARP
+      Version=1.0
+      Comment=A gui app base on warp-cli for linux Exec=sh -c "sleep 2 && warp-qt --hide" Icon=zero-trust-orange
+      Terminal=false
+      Type=Application
+      EOF

 ## Hidden Mode
 If you only want to use the tray icon, you can run the program in hidden mode.